 To all the decent Colombians who rightly take umbrage at my tirade, do better.
 Make your country something to be proud of.
 Colombia could be special.
 It may take a revolution to achieve this, but anything’s possible.

-With so much to discover in this world, the risk versus reward of staying in Colombia doesn’t add up, as far as I can tell.
-Not yet anyway.
+With so much to discover in this world, the risk-versus-reward of staying in Colombia doesn’t add up as far as I can tell.
+Not yet, anyway.
 So if I want to go speak Spanish somewhere warm, I’ll go to Spain, or Mexico, or even Costa Rica.
-They’re all places with their own issues, but they’re countries where most of the people have big hearts, big smiles, a sense of honour, and better food.
+They’re all places with their own issues, but they’re countries where most of the people have big hearts, big smiles, some sense of honour, and better food.

 Next Stop: New Orleans